irobertson/annotation-constraints/README.md

 ```
 ## Out of the box

-The following constraints are included in the `com.overstock.constraint` package.
+The following constraints are included in the `org.annotationconstraints` package.
 They can be combined with one another
 and/or with your own custom constraints.
 The phrase _target annotation_ below refers to the annotation which is being
 constrained (i.e. annotated with one or more of these constraint meta-annotations).
 In the example above, `@Model` is
 the _target annotation_ because it is annotated with `@TargetMustHaveSupertypes` and `@TargetMustHaveConstructors`.
 The